tm-craggs/TaskiIt/README.md

 Contributions are encouraged and will be welcome after the first release.
 See **Wishlist** for future ideas.

 ### Pre-Release TODO
-- Store empty dates as `NULL` , instead of empty strings
 - Add `completion_date` to task table
 - Use completion date to evaluate if due dates have been met
 - Improve post-command output, detail changes made